jhuckaby/PoolNoodle/README.md

 ### Routes

 Each application may define one or more "routes", which are URI patterns that map to custom Node.js script handlers.
-The configuration syntax is an Object with keys set to the URI match patterns (regexp as string), and the values set to filesystem paths to the scripts to handle requests.
+The configuration syntax is an Object with keys set to the URI match patterns (regex as string), and the values set to filesystem paths to the scripts to handle requests.
 Example:

 ```js
 "routes": {